dinosore0/dinosore0/README.md

 ## 💡 Daily Quote
 <pre>
 Today's insight:
-  The true sign of intelligence is not knowledge but imagination.
+  There are people in the world so hungry, that God cannot appear to them except in the form of bread.
 </pre>
 The Daily Quote will be updated automatically every 30 minutes!!
 [How can I do that?](https://github.com/dinosore0/dinosore0)
-## 🌟 Experiences (1376 days)
+## 🌟 Experiences (1377 days)

 ### 🧮 Programming languages